 Panama, Vista Hermosa I and II, 5MW AC capacity plants, sells all produced energy to local market at the spot price, which during its first year of operation round it in +\$120/MWh.
-Spot price is highly dependant of the marginal cost of available plants versus the actual energy demand.
-During 2023, the Niño climate event cause that many hydro plants were limited with it production, requiring that Thermal plant supplied partially the energy demand and consequently increased the spot price.
+Spot price is highly dependent of the marginal cost of available plants versus the actual energy demand.